Race Against Dementia and Dementia Australia Research Foundation Fellow

 Sydney University, Australia

-Andrew was awarded the RAD DARF Fellowship in 2021 to investigate relationships between sleep-wake disturbances, brain changes, dementia risk factors and the accumulation of dementia pathology.
+In 2021, Andrew received the Race Against Dementia DARF Fellowship to explore the relationships between sleep-wake disturbances, brain changes, dementia risk factors and the accumulation of dementia pathology.

-“Sir Jackie Stewart’s vision to apply high-performance elements from Formula 1 to dementia research is a unique and potentially very effective approach to streamlining dementia research and allowing breakthroughs to be made at a more rapid pace.
-I feel incredibly fortunate to be able to engage with the best minds looking at dementia across academia, industry and beyond.”
+“Sir Jackie Stewart’s vision to apply high-performance elements from Formula 1 to dementia research is a unique and potentially very effective in allowing breakthroughs to be made at a more rapid pace.”

 Dr Andrew McKinnon

-Sleep disturbances, including poor sleep quality, shorter sleep duration and sleep disorders such as sleep apnoea, are present in up to 60% of older adults over the age of 60 and in up to 70% of those with dementia.
-These types of sleep problems are emerging as another significant yet modifiable (for example, through treatment with melatonin or CPAP devices) risk factor for dementia.
+Sleep disturbances, including poor sleep quality, shorter sleep duration and sleep disorders such as sleep apnoea, are present in up to 60% of adults over the age of 60 and in up to 70% of those with dementia.
+Such sleep problems are a significant yet modifiable (for example, via treatment with melatonin) risk factor for dementia.

 Despite the high prevalence of sleep problems among older adults, there is a lack of comprehensive research on how they relate to cognitive changes, dementia processes, and other risk factors.
 Andrew is conducting a thorough analysis of sleep problems in older adults with early dementia or those at risk of developing the condition.
 He also aims to develop tools to enable the creation of personalised risk profiles, which clinicians can use to develop management and prevention strategies.